 This guide is for the traveler who wants to slow things down.
-It’s a guide about living in the moment and feeling immersed in the culture and community.
-You will not find any 24-hour whirlwind itineraries or information on crowded tourist traps here.
-There are no tips on crazy night-life spots or recommendations for fancy hotels and over-priced restaurants.
+It’s about living in the moment and immersing yourself in the culture and community you are staying in.
+You will not find any whirlwind itineraries or information on crowded tourist sites here.
+There are no tips on crazy nightlife or recommendations for fancy hotels and over-priced restaurants.

-What you will find is a guide to 6 simple characteristics that make a destination like Kinsale slow travel-friendly.
+Instead, you will find a thoughtful guide with 6 simple characteristics that make a destination like Kinsale slow travel-friendly.
 That means exploring stress-free and living like a local.
-With suggestions for local art and food classes, community events, easy day trips, fresh food markets, and so much more.
+We will give you suggestions on things like local art and food classes, community events, easy day trips, fresh food markets, and so much more.
 We have researched, enjoyed, and slow traveled to all the destinations in our guides.

 For a more in-depth look at what we look for in a slow travel destination, check out our post here .

-So whether you are new to slow traveling or a slow travel veteran, being fully present and taking it slow is or will be the most rewarding travel experience you will ever have.
+So whether you are new to slow traveling or a slow travel veteran, being fully present and taking it slow will be the most rewarding travel experience you will ever have.